 One of the Sherman tanks on the eastern side of the island tried to move forward of the infantry at 18.00 just as the light began to fail, and was stopped by a Panzerfaust.
 The two houses had been taken, but the two groups of Canadians were still unable to join forces.
 During the night of 30/31 January, one of the Sherman tanks on the west managed to unbog itself and then moved to the knocked-out tank to prevent its use by the Germans as a bunker.
 The Sherman remained in position without infantry support all night, firing on Germans attempting to enter the knocked-out tank.
 There was no other action until first light on 31 January.
 Fresh tank crews arrived, and covered the Argyll and Sutherland Highlanders of Canada, who managed this time to move the few hundred yards to meet the Lincoln and Welland Regiment at 08.00.

 It was easy at the end, for the Germans had finally evacuated the garrison during the night.
 A handful of prisoners was all that was left, in addition to the odd mortar bomb sailing across the Maas river from the northern bank.
-The German withdrawal had probably not been precipitated by a change of heart on the part of Student, but rather by a change of command as on 29 January Student had been succeeded at the head of Heeresgruppe ‘H’ by Generaloberst Johannes Blaskowitz: the paratroop commander at Kapelsche Veer, who had complained that Student would not authorise a withdrawal, had evidently obtained that permission from Blaskowitz.
+The German withdrawal had probably not been precipitated by a change of heart on the part of Student, but rather by a change of command as on 29 January Student had been succeeded as commander of Heeresgruppe 'H' by Generaloberst Johannes Blaskowitz: the paratroop commander at Kapelsche Veer, who had complained that Student would not authorise a withdrawal, had evidently obtained that permission from Blaskowitz.
 The final German casualty list was reported in the Canadian official history as 145 killed, 64 wounded and 34 captured, but it is more likely that the German casualties were in fact 64 killed and wounded, and 34 taken prisoner.
 The Canadian casualties totalled 133 as 39 killed and 35 wounded in the Lincoln and Welland Regiment, 15 killed and 35 wounded in the Argyll and Sutherland Highlanders of Canada, and four dead and 5 wounded in the 29th ARR.

 Previous assaults by the Poles and the Royal Marines had cost 231 casualties, so the overall Allied casualties in taking the island totalled 364 killed and wounded.
 After the battle at Kapelsche Veer, no further offensive operations were mounted by Canadian formations in the Nijmegen salient as planning had already long since been focused on the forthcoming 'Veritable' and the Battle of the Rhineland, which began only eight days after the Germans pulled back over the Maas river.